PostgREST/postgrest/admin.rst

 Schema Reloading
 ----------------

-PostgREST's database schema cache is a common source of confusion.
-Detecting the foreign key relationships between tables (including how those relationships pass through views) is an involved query.
-To speed up regular API requests the server caches the database schema on startup.
-However if the schema changes while the server is running it results in a stale cache and failures for :ref:`Resource Embedding`_ in API requests.
+Users are often confused by PostgREST's database schema cache.
+It is present because detecting foreign key relationships between tables (including how those relationships pass through views) is necessary, but costly.
+API requests consult the schema cache as part of :ref:`Resource Embedding`_.
+However if the schema changes while the server is running it results in a stale cache and leads to errors claiming that no relations are detected between tables.

-To refresh the cache without restarting the PostgREST server, send its process a SIGHUP signal:
+To refresh the cache without restarting the PostgREST server, send the server process a SIGHUP signal:

 .. code:: bash

   killall -HUP postgrest

-For the future we're investigating ways to keep the cache updated without an intrusive setup procedure or system resource usage.
+In the future we're investigating ways to keep the cache updated without manual intervention.

 Alternate URL Structure
 =======================